rom-rb/rom-rb.org/source/4.0/learn/core/schemas.html.md

 Schemas define explicit attribute names and types within a relation.
-All adapters support relation schemas, and adapter-specific extensions can be provided as well, for example `rom-sql` extends schema DSL with support for defining associations.
+All adapters support relation schemas, and adapter-specific extensions can be provided as well, for example `rom-sql` extends schema DSL with support for database-specific types.

-Apart from adapter-specific extensions, schemas can be *extended by you* since you can define your own *types*.
-That's how `rom-sql` provides its own PostgreSQL types.
+Apart from adapter-specific extensions, schemas can be *extended by you* since you can define your own *types* as well as your own custom methods available on attribute objects.

 ## Why?

 First of all, because schemas give an explicit definition for the data structures a given relation returns.

-Both **relations** and **commands** can use schemas to process data, this gives you type-safe commands out-of-the-box, with optional ability to perform low-level database coercions (like coercing a hash to a PG hash etc.), as well as optional coercions when reading data.
+Both **relations** and **commands** use schemas to process data, this gives you type-safe commands out-of-the-box, with optional ability to perform low-level database coercions (like coercing a hash to a PG hash etc.), as well as optional coercions when reading data.